-This course will focus attention to the content of African American Pastoral and Practical Theologies as well as the pastoral practices that emerge from their methods, aims, sources, and critiques.
+This course will focus attention on the content of African American Pastoral and Practical Theologies as well as the pastoral practices that emerge from their methods, aims, sources, and critiques, with additional emphasis upon how the practical theology of the church is formed around issues of social justice and advocacy.
 Students will be challenged to understand what this contextually based theology means for pastoral leadership in African American contexts.
-This course will highlight African American experience, religion, spirituality, and modes of care.
+This course will highlight African American experience, issues of social justice, a critique of Black preaching and ecclesiological discourse, religion, spirituality, and modes of care in both the public sphere and personal spirituality.
 The course will include the experiences and voices of those outside the historical black church congregation.
+This course satisfies a concentration elective in the Pastoral Theology and Care Specialization or the Community Advocacy and Social Justice Ministry Specialization.